osg-htc/networking/docs/perfsonar/CONTAINER_RESTART_ISSUE.md

 ## Problem Description

 The perfSONAR testpoint container enters a restart loop when using certain docker-compose.yml configurations.
-The container continuously restarts and fails to initialize systemd properly.
+Thecontainer continuously restarts and fails to initialize systemd properly.

 ## Root Cause